Simple-ML/Simple-ML/docs/classes_and_functions.md

 [dsl-tutorial]: ./DSL/tutorial/README.md
 [tutorial]: ./Tutorial.md

+# Functions and Classes

 This page gives an overview of the classes and functions required to create a data processing and machine learning workflow.

-# Overview

 * [Class: Dataset](#class-dataset)
 * [Class: Instance](#class-instance)